BAISD-CC/Weave/README.md

   - Code samples and tests

 #### 3.5.5 Portability
-- Relay shall run on Windows, macOS, and Linux (via .NET Core cross-platform support)
+- Weave shall run on Windows, macOS, and Linux (via .NET Core cross-platform support)
 - React frontend must build and run with Node.js on any OS

 #### 3.5.6 Cost
-- Relay is an internal educational project; hosting and development costs should be minimal or covered by school infrastructure
+- Weave is an internal educational project; hosting and development costs should be minimal or covered by school infrastructure
 - Optional cloud deployments must use free-tier or school-licensed services when possible

 #### 3.5.7 Deadline